HKU-BAL/Clair3/README.md

       --parallel STR       Path of parallel, parallel >= 20191122 is required.
       --whatshap STR       Path of whatshap, whatshap >= 1.0 is required.
       --chunk_size INT     The size of each chuck for parallel processing, default: 5Mbp.
-      --pileup_only        Use the pileup model only when calling, default: disable.'
+      --pileup_only        Use the pileup model only when calling, default: disable.
       --print_ref_calls    Show reference calls (0/0) in vcf file, default: disable.
       --include_all_ctgs   Call variants on all contigs, otherwise call in chr{1..22,X,Y} and {1..22,X,Y}, default: disable.
       --gvcf               Enable GVCF output, default: disable.